×

 When we asked expats and global nomads about the quality of medical care in Cuenca, they replied:

 "Cuenca offers a wide range of medical services, including both public and private hospitals and clinics.
 The public hospitals are generally well-equipped and offer a variety of services, including emergency care, general medical care, and specialized care.
 Private hospitals and clinics offer a more personalized approach to medical care, with a focus on preventive care and specialized treatments.
 Cuenca also has a number of pharmacies, which provide a wide range of medications and other health-related products.
-Additionally, there are a number of medical professionals in the city, including doctors, nurses, and other healthcare professionals, who are available to provide medical care," commented one expat who moved to Cuenca.
+Additionally, there are a number of medical professionals in the city, including doctors, nurses, and other healthcare professionals, who are available to provide medical care," wrote one expat living in Cuenca.

 About the Author